 115.42(c) The RIDOC policies do address "that when deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, the RIDOC will review and determine the transgender inmates housing assignment after review of the inmate records, assessments and an interview with the inmate.
+Interviews conducted with a transgender inmate confirmed that they have met with the staff and discussed their housing options".
+The auditor reviewed the Transgender and Intersex Review Board documentation that includes; housing recommendations and gender identity risk assessments.

 115.42(d) The RIDOC policies do address that "placement and programming assignments for each transgender or intersex inmate shall be reassessed at least twice each year to review any threats to safety experienced by the inmate".
+The auditor reviewed the assessment as well as discussed this review during the interview with a transgender inmate.